sally9805/Neural-Artistic-Style-Transfer/index.md

 ### Data Collection
 The data set consists of two types of images: style image and content image.
 We collected approximately one hundred representative paintings and selected 40 of them as the style image data set for our project.
 We then assigned them into 8 different categories: xx xx.
 For content images, we include two portraits and two sceneries since we observed that the results might differ when we used different images as content image.
-We applied 40 style image for each content image and we ran 5 iterations of optimization for each pair.
-Hence, we obtained 800 photos in total in out final data set.
+We applied 40 style images for each content image and we ran 5 iterations of optimization for each pair.
+Hence, we obtained 800 photos in total in out final data set. *You can find all 800 synthesized photos [here]().*
 <p align="center">
   <img src="images/all40style.jpg" width="200px"><br />
   <i>Figure 4: Style Image Data Set</i>